Vihar Lake: History

+Water shortage crisis and early British intervention (1845)

 With the few thousand wells feeding the population of Mumbai tending to go dry during summer, the acute shortage of water resulted in protests by the local residents in June 1845.
 A two-man committee, appointed by the British rulers of the time, to examine the grievances of the agitators concurred with water shortage problem and stressed the urgent need to solve the water supply problem of Mumbai.

+Development of reservoirs and early water infrastructure

 The Committee appointed by the government located suitable sites to construct dams and create reservoirs to store the monsoon flows of the Mithi river catchment, which resulted in presently existing Vihar Lake, Tulsi Lake, and the Powai Lake.
 Vihar reservoir was the first piped water supply scheme of Mumbai.

 In 1850, Captain Crawford submitted a report favouring the Vihar Scheme for the Mumbai city's water supply needs.

 Work on the "Vihar Water Works" commenced in January 1856 and was completed in 1860, during the governorship of John Lord Elphinstone.

 The Brihanmumbai Municipal Corporation (BMC), a Govt. body which controls the lake's affairs has also acquired agricultural land in the catchment area of the Vihar lake as a sanitary precaution.

-Access
+Location, accessibility, and public restrictions

 By road, it is 31 km from Mumbai.
 Access by suburban electric train is to Kurla or Andheri and then by road.

 Access to the lake for the general public has been curtailed since 13 March 1993 (Source: Official BMC Board installed at the gate) following the Bombay Blasts on 12 March 1993 due to perceived threats to the Mumbai public, as the lake is located in the Sanjay Gandhi National Park.
 It can still be viewed in many Bollywood movies in a long shot taken from Mumbai Film City, as seen in the Infobox.